GraphiteEditor/Graphite/website/content/_index.md

 ## Geared for generative pipelines

-Graphite's representation of artwork as a node graph lets you customize, compose, reuse, share, and automate your own content workflows:
+Graphite's representation of artwork as a node graph lets you customize, compose, reuse, share, and automate your content workflows:

 <div class="feature-icons four-wide">
 	<div class="feature-icon">